hardkoro/hardkoro/README.md

 ## About Me

 <!-- - 🌱 Currently improving my Python skills & taking a JS course -->
-- 🔭 Currently working on implementing Apache Airflow at production & EDI integration
+- 🔭 Currently starting work at Picnic Technologies B.V. in beautiful Amsterdam
 - ❄ Currently learning Snowflake
 - 💬 Looking forward to achieving the goals of self-improvement while working on projects
 - 🗣 Speak Russian (native), English (C1), remember some German (A1), and learning Dutch